rokmr/Deep-Learning-In-Computer-Vision/Generative_Models/README.md

 1. **$1^{st}$ term is the prior matching term.**

-We ignore the fact that the forward process variances βt are learnable by reparameterization and instead fix them to constants (see Section 4 for details).
+We ignore the fact that the forward process variances βt are learnable by reparameterization and instead fix them to constants.
 Thus, in our implementation, the approximate posterior q has no learnable parameters, so **$L_{T}$ is a constant during training and can be ignored.**